vinhphuctadang/Auction/README.md

 - Players can join a match, may be eligible to call to publish_lottery_result; for winning tickets, players are rewarded with new token, for losing ticket, usdc tokens returned.
 Thus, win or lose does not cost, only gas fee required
 Util all winning tickets revealed, no one can withdraw **except for creators can withdraw his usdc** from contract.
 Player can withdraw reward tokens and/or deposited token of their choice.

+## Acknowledgement:

+This repository uses contracts (ERC20) and derives safemMath library from https://openzeppelin.com/contracts/